 Diabetes is in turn a risk factor for developing autoimmune diseases, such as Hashimoto’s hypothyroidism.
 If you already have Hashimoto’s, eating a junk food diet filled with sugar will increase your risk of developing other autoimmune diseases.

 Does sugar cause diabetes?
 It’s too early to say definitively, but this study clearly shows a correlation and spotlights the need for more research.
 Dr. Basu suggested sugar affects the liver and pancreas in ways that need more exploration.

 What can you do to prevent or manage diabetes and Hashimoto’s hypothyroidism?

 While there are various forms of diabetes, Type II diabetes, which is caused by diet and lifestyle, accounts for 90 percent of all cases of diabetes.

 What can you do to minimize your risk for diabetes?
 Reducing your sugar intake is a great place to start.
 In functional medicine we understand that every body is unique.
 We start with a careful evaluation of your health history, lifestyle, heredity, nutritional status, and environmental risk factors.
 We help you customize a program that includes diet, exercise, stress management, nutritional support, detoxification, gut health support, and dampening of inflammation — all of which can dramatically affect your insulin and blood sugar levels and hence your risk of diabetes.
 This can reverse the path to diabetes and sometimes even the disease itself.

 These strategies will also help you manage your Hashimoto’s hypothyroidism.
-Contact Dr. Joni Labbe at the Labbe Health Center for more information on support with blood sugar imbalances and diabetes.
+Contact our team for more information on support with blood sugar imbalances and diabetes.